-The European Bank for Reconstruction and Development (the "EBRD" or the "Bank") is considering providing a loan to finance the construction of the Sarimay- Dzhankeldy overhead transmission line (S-D OHTL) Project (the "Project").
+The European Bank for Reconstruction and Development (the "EBRD" or the "Bank") is considering providing a loan to finance the construction of the Sarimay- Dzhankeldy Transmission I Project (S-D OHTL) Project (the "Project").

-EBRD has appointed Juru Energy Ltd. (JE) to perform an Environmental and Social Impact Assessment (ESIA) for the Project following the EBRD Environmental and Social Policy 2019 (ESP 2019) and supporting Performance Requirements (PRs) and Good International Practice (GIP).
+In 2022 EBRD has appointed Juru Energy Ltd. (JE) to perform an Environmental and Social Impact Assessment (ESIA) for the Project following the EBRD Environmental and Social Policy 2019 (ESP 2019) and supporting Performance Requirements (PRs) and Good International Practice (GIP).